Botswana–China relations: Chinese Development Finance

 Since the first Forum on China Africa Cooperation in 2000, the Chinese government has successfully delivered $129 million in development finance to Botswana.
 Of that total, only $52 million falls under the OECD-DAC criteria for Official Development Assistance.
 The Exim Bank of China provided the rest of the financing to Botswana to fund the Lethlhakeng-Kang road project.
 China has extended a loan to fund the construction of the Mosetse-Kazungula railway project, which will connect to Zambia via the Kazungula Bridge.

 In September 2018, China cancelled a debt of 80 million pula owed by Botswana.

-Building projects in Botswana
+Political relations

+Botswana follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

+Economic relations

 In order to facilitate economic expansion, PR China has financed a number of building projects across Botswana.
 These projects numbered 28 in January 2010 and included railway and roads, health facilities and low-cost housing.

 Cultural relations

 China helped to form the Confucius Institute at the University of Botswana, which opened in September 2009.
 The Institute promotes Chinese culture, history and language at the university.
 A growing number of Botswana citizens have traveled to China; in 2005, 400 citizens visited the country, while in 2008, 1,400 did so.